cocos/cocos-docs/en/scripting/load-assets.md

 This way gives the developer the most control and works well for smaller projects, but as Creator grows, the project grows in size and the resources referenced by the scene increase, while other scene may also reuse them, which causes the complexity of releasing resources to become more and more complex and the developer needs to master all the resources.
 To address this pain point, Asset Manager provides a resource release mechanism based on reference counting, allowing developers to simply and efficiently release resources without worrying about dramatic project size inflation.

 What new mechanism does is to make an analytical record of resource dependencies and add references when resources are loaded through AssetManager.
 When releasing a resource through AssetManager, get the recorded dependent resource, dereference it, and try to automatically release the dependent resource based on the number of references.
 So this mechanism only analyzes static references to resources, which means that if the developer dynamically loads resources during game runtime and sets them to component or other resources, then these dynamically loaded resources are not recorded by the engine and need to be managed by the developer.
-Each asset provides two methods `addRef` and `decRef` that you can use to control references to dynamic resources, for example.
+Each asset provides two methods `addRef` and `decRef` that you can use to control references to dynamic resources, for example:

 ```js
 cc.resources.load('image', cc.SpriteFrame, (err, spriteFrame) => {